Kaleidosium/earthbound-battle-backgrounds-rollup/README.md

 This project acts as a library to render Earthbound's battle backgrounds.
 You can render the results in a browser or even on the server.

 > This fork is an updated version of the original library by kdex, I've also migrated the codebase away from webpack to rollup for performance and code size reasons.
-Unfortunately, it seems like UMD export is broken, so the only way to use this is through bundlers.
-If anyone knows how to fix this, please make a PR.

 ## What is this?